mrdoomus/holbertonschool-low_level_programming/README.md

-This folder contains several C topics
+This folder contains several C topics for a novice programmer